 Click the button above to save this delicious recipe to your board!

 If you’ve tried this recipe, please let me know how you liked it in the comments below and leave a review.
 I love hearing from you!

 Don’t forget to tag me – @sugarandsoulco – on Instagram and Pinterest with your photos or join our Sugar & Soul Show-offs Community and share them there, where you can join our recipe challenges!

 - 1 tablespoon light brown sugar

-Preheat oven to 350 degrees F. Lightly grease a 5-inch cast iron skillet, or line a small baking sheet with parchment paper and set aside.
+- Preheat oven to 350°F. Lightly grease a 5-inch cast-iron skillet, or line a small baking sheet with parchment paper and set aside.

-Meanwhile, begin making the compost by whisking together the apple juice or cider, corn syrup, and 1 tablespoon light brown sugar in a small saucepan.
+- Meanwhile, begin making the compote by whisking together the apple juice or cider, corn syrup, and 1 tablespoon light brown sugar in a small saucepan.
 Boil over high heat until reduced in half, about 5 to 7 minutes.